 What to do when your meditation practice stalls

-You made a strong start with Mindful Month, you were on track, hadn’t missed a meditation and then it happened.
+You made a strong start with your meditation routine.
+You were on track, hadn’t missed a meditation and then it happened.
 You missed a day.
 And then another.
 You’re finding yourself wavering.
 You can either give up now or get back on track.

 It happens to all of us, which is why we wanted to share four steps to help you get back on track when you find yourself wondering whether you may as well give up now.
 Getting back on track is something that lots of people struggle with, so even if things are going well for you right now we encourage you to read on so that you’re prepared.

 Acknowledge how you feel.

 When we’ve gotten off track with something it’s common to feel like giving up.
 Usually we don’t even want to think about it, we just want to ignore and push away our feelings, especially when we feel down or discouraged.
 Doing so however usually only makes us feel worse (as the saying goes ‘what we resist, persists’) making it even more likely that we’ll give up.

 Instead, see if you can say something to yourself along the lines of “I feel disheartened that I haven’t meditated for the past few days.
 I’m feeling discouraged and am thinking of giving up’.
 You might also notice some unhelpful thinking that we introduced you to in an earlier post.
 If so, you might also acknowledge this by saying to yourself ‘I’m noticing all-or-nothing thinking.
 I’m concluding that I may as well just give up entirely now that I’ve missed a few days’.
 Remember, you don’t have to believe everything you think.
 We can notice the unhelpful thinking and not be driven by it.

 Next, having acknowledged your feelings and identified any unhelpful thinking, ask yourself ‘do I really want to give this up or is there a good reason for me to try to get back on track?’.
 Remind yourself of your motivation to meditate.'